 Legal content writer training isn’t easy.
 At Blue Seven Content, we began as a group of dedicated writers dedicated solely to producing the best written content for law firms and legal marketing agencies.
 We focus on written content because we want to be the best at this particular aspect of law firm marketing.
 We don’t create websites.
 We aren’t here to add splashy pizazz to your page.
 We create excellent law firm landing pages, law firm practice area pages, law firm blog posts, and law firm FAQ pages that will keep readers on the page and convert them to clients.
 We do this thanks to our legal content writers.

 We get a lot of questions about why people should use our writers instead of someone from another agency or a freelancer.
 You may be able to find a good writer elsewhere.
 However, we want to take a minute and explain how we get our writers and the training process we have at Blue Seven.
 We

-think know that our process for writers sets us apart from other agencies.
+think know that our process for writers sets us apart from other agencies because we’ve worked with many writers who come to us from other agencies.

 It Starts With Finding Qualified Legal Content Writers

 The process of creating enhanced law firm content begins with us actually finding qualified writers.
 This is more difficult than it sounds.

 The reality is that the bar to entry is low for content writing.
 Many people consider themselves writers just because they can put together some coherent sentences and tap on a keyboard.
 However, law firm content writing is deeper than that.
 Writing is tough; putting together sentences, paragraphs, and pages that engage readers takes skill.

 Then there’s the research.